ggerganov/whisper.cpp/README.md

 https://user-images.githubusercontent.com/1991296/193465125-c163d304-64f6-4f5d-83e5-72239c9a203e.mp4

+## Implementation details

+- The core tensor operations are implemented in C (`ggml.h` / `ggml.c`)
+- The high-level C-style API is implemented in C++ (`whisper.h` / `whisper.cpp`)
+- Simple usage is demonstrated in `main.cpp`
+- Sample real-time audio transcription from the microphone is demonstrated in `stream.cpp`

 ## Limitations

-- Very basic greedy sampling scheme - always pick up the top token
+- Very basic greedy sampling scheme - always pick up the top token.
+You can implement your own strategy
-- Only 16-bit WAV at 16 kHz is supported
 - Inference only
 - No GPU support